ogSnek/EmailClient/README.md

 <b>Functions to call: </b><br/>

-logout = Wipes mydata.dat information and close session readAll = Indexes all received emails in Inbox read = Indexes only unread emails search = Prompts user for a string that will be queried and will return any emails found send = Sends a message to a directed receiver
+logout = Wipes mydata.dat information and close session<br/>
+readAll = Indexes all received emails in Inbox<br/>
+read = Indexes only unread emails<br/>
+search = Prompts user for a string that will be queried and will return any emails found <br/>
+send = Sends a message to a directed receiver<br/>

 #